michalelzy/commenting-system/README.md

 # commenting-system
-enabling users to comment on real things, from a puzzling writings to a secret drawing
+enabling users to comment on real things, from a puzzling writings to a obscure famous drawing